 Another great idea for those of us with motorhomes is the cab bed.
 There are many DIY versions of this bed, as well as one pre-made version that we have found.
 All of them transform the seemingly wasted space of the motorhome cab into a nice little bunk bed for a child or short adult.

 Want to try your hand at making a cab bed?
 Check out these instructions on how to go about it.

 For those who would prefer to purchase such a bed, try taking a look at the Cabbunk products.
 This company has even released a double bunk option so you can sleep two kiddos in your cab area.

 4. Murphy beds

+The easiest way to go about this is to pull out existing beds and replace them with something like this.
 Of course, if you’re looking to save money, there is always the DIY route.
-Check out this article on how to build your own murphy bed.
+Check out this article on how to build your own Murphy bed.
 It is surprisingly straightforward and can save some serious space.